 Eligibility?
 To hold a security clearance, you normally need to be an Australian Citizen.
 So, having your passport checked, for example, via DVS, meets this requirement.

-Can risk waiting that long to get your people working or them striking out altogether, leaving you high and dry?
+Can you risk waiting that long to get your people working or have them striking out altogether, leaving you high and dry?

-If you don’t want to waste your time & effort, then have Cleard Life prevet your candidate using official vetting officers.
-By doing a suitability assessment, delays or mishaps or cancelations will be reduced.
+If you don’t want to waste your time & effort, then have Cleard Life vet your candidate using official vetting officers.
+By doing a suitability assessment you will ensure that delays or mishaps or cancelations be reduced.

 Increase your ability to get your workforce through an AGSVA clearance and to stop a malicious trusted insider threat

 Save time by pre-vetting your people at the Baseline, N1, NV2 level or PV level

 Save money by outsourcing specialist niche Security Officer PERSEC Personnel Security functions